Tensor-variate Mixture of Experts for Proportional Myographic Control of a Robotic Hand: Introduction

-Our TMG sensor is made of 320 cells organized in a $8\times40$ array forming a bracelet \cite{Koiva15}, therefore providing intrinsically matrix-valued data.
-We show the effectiveness of our approach in an offline experiment with the aim of detecting finger and wrist movements from TMG data (Section~\ref{subsec:ExperimentTmg}).
-The TME model outperforms the standard ME model and achieves similar performances as a nonlinear model, namely a GP, at a lower computational cost.
-Note that a ME model with linear experts was shown to achieve similar performance as more complex nonlinear methods at a lower computational cost in wrist movements recognition based on electromyographic (EMG) signals \cite{Hahne14}.
+The effectiveness of our approach is tested in an offline experiment with the aim of detecting finger and wrist movements from TMG data (Section~\ref{subsec:ExperimentTmg}).
+We show that the TME model outperforms the standard ME model and achieves similar performance as a GP at a lower computational cost, with the advantage of being easily interpretable due to the tensor structure.
 We finally validate the use of the proposed approach in a real-time teleoperation experiment, where participants controlled a robotic arm and hand by moving their wrist and closing/opening their hand (Section~\ref{subsec:ExperimentTeleoperation}).

-The contributions of this paper are two-fold: (\emph{i}) we propose a tensor-variate mixture of experts model that exploits tensorial representations to take into account the structure of the data in the regression process; and (\emph{ii}) we demonstrate the efficiency of tensor-based approaches in the context of prosthetic hands to recognize hand movements from tactile myography.
-In particular, we present a teleoperation experiment based on tactile myography to control a robotic arm and hand.